Executive and Board Leadership

 Board of Directors

-John James, President
+John James, Past-President

 John has a BA in Political Science from York University.
 He grew up in Toronto and joined the RCMP in 1996.
 John has been posted in British Columbia, Nova Scotia and Nunavut.
 He currently works at the RCMP Ottawa Headquarters and has varied police experience, including: General Duty, Serious Crime, Detachment Commander, Tactical Team, Crisis Negotiation, and has instructed at the Canadian Police College.
 John’s experience also includes backpacking to some fifty countries.
 He has held a variety of volunteer and Board roles across the country including work with the Scarborough Distress Centre, several Adult literacy organizations in BC, Ontario and Nova Scotia, Youth Softball organizations, Big Brothers, and Pathways to Education Program.
 He currently sits on the Board of the Canadian Mental Health Association.